(Last Updated on April 17, 2021)

 MOBILIZE Your School Space

-Don’t be fooled…. even if the construction isn’t IN your schoolroom, you’ll still be affected by the renovation!
-The noise, dust and debris gets everywhere.
+Don’t be fooled…. even if the construction isn’t IN your schoolroom, your homeschool will still be affected by the renovation!
+The noise, dust, and debris gets everywhere.
 Plus, you might have temporarily-relocated things from other rooms encroaching on your usual work space (a microwave on the school table is fun at snack-time but otherwise kind of a nuisance).

 When our project WAS the downstairs schoolroom…

 … I planned ahead to set up our school base camp in a temporary spot.